bijaymandal01/security-system-for-Luxury-item-IOT-project-/README.md

 ## 📌 Why This Project Exists

 > "Museums spend thousands on security systems that are either too complex to maintain or too simple to trust.
-We asked: what if a ₹1,000 device could do what a ₹1,00,000 system does?"
+We asked: what if a ₹2,000 device could do more than what a ₹1,00,000 system does?"

 LuxGuard is a working IoT prototype I co-built with my team to solve a real problem — protecting high-value items in spaces where professional security systems are unaffordable or inaccessible.
 It targets **small museums, boutique stores, personal collections, and exhibition spaces.**